Reinoptland/portfolio/GIT.md

 - We want feedback / testing
 - Why would I rather have find the bug: my user, or myself / my colleague
 - The master branch contains our `production` version

+### We will use branches

+- How should we us branches
+- Master: Contains the current working version (bug free & tested)
+- Development branch: Where we combine our work (can be broken sometimes)
+- Feature branch: contains isolated new features